Mreigel/ecommerce-demo/README.md

-# ecommerce-demo
+# Ecommerce-demo
-*Web Development Fundamentals Portfolio Project*
+*Custom Web Design Solutions*

 ---

 ## About
-This project is a sample website showcasing my abilities in HTML, CSS, and JavaScript.
-It features responsive design principles, clean code, and modern web practices.
-It serves as a portfolio piece to demonstrate my readiness for a role within web development.
+This project is a clean and professional website template designed for a web development agency or freelance team.
+Built to represent our team's custom web design skills, this site highlights our ability to deliver modern, responsive websites from concept to deployment.
+The goal is to provide a strong, modern front for prospective clients looking for custom website solutions.

 ---